 Environment for citrus kinnow

 Kinnow is a successful cultivar of species Mandarin (Citrus sinensis) and developed by American horticulturist scientists under the Californian climate which resembles more with Pakistan’s climate as a subtropical zone.
-This cultivar is no doubt exotic and has specific characteristics but with the passage of time kinnow as a plant and as fruit becomes more vulnerable from the outer environment for that there are many factors being contributed by our environment as well as anthropological activities in Pakistan.
+This cultivar is no doubt exotic and has specific characteristics but with the passage of time kinnow as the plant and fruit become more vulnerable from the outer environment for that there are many factors being contributed by our environment as well as anthropological activities in Pakistan.

 Problems at a production level of citrus kinnow